OndrejSladky/fmsi/README.md

 - `-l`                - Use the local algorithm acting directly on the index.
 - `-d value_of_d_max` - The maximum extension length.
 Relevant only for the local algorithm.
 Default is 5.

-For example: `./fmsi normalize -p spneumoniae.fa -k 13 -f xor -s`
+For example: `./fmsi compact -p spneumoniae.fa -k 13 -f xor -s`

 ### Export